-There are only two tips that will always save you money during a building project: don’t cut corners and pay attention.
+There are two simple tips that will always save you money during a building project: don’t cut corners and pay attention.

 1: Make detailed plans